MarcelloZanghieri2/programming_marcello_zanghieri/README.md

 # programming_marcello_zanghieri
-Repository for the Programming for Bioinformatics course.
+Repository for the PhD course Programming for Bioinformatics.